 Inspection and Search of Buildings, Student Living Quarters, Offices, Lockers or Other Facilities

-The College may conduct routine inspections for the purpose of assuring fire protection, sanitation, safety, or proper maintenance of the College's buildings and other facilities.
-Except in the case of emergencies, the College will announce inspections at least 48 hours in advance, and a College staff member will accompany the inspector.
+The university may conduct routine inspections for the purpose of assuring fire protection, sanitation, safety, or proper maintenance of the university's buildings and other facilities.
+Except in the case of emergencies, the university will announce inspections at least 48 hours in advance, and a university staff member will accompany the inspector.
 The student's absence will not prevent the inspections.

 When any occupant of a room has requested repairs, authorized maintenance personnel may enter in the student's absence for the purpose of making the requested repairs.